adamscarlat/WebAPI-Angular-2-Quickstart-Project/README.md

 **Identity Framework**: added the Identity Framework for user registration.
 For more information: https://docs.microsoft.com/en-us/aspnet/identity/

 **JWT Token Authentication**: the API generates a JWT token for registered users.
 This token will be used by the client in every request that needs authentiaction.
 The implementation of the JWT token is taken from Stormpath: https://stormpath.com/blog/token-authentication-asp-net-core.
-For more information on JWT in the HeroAPI see the [Using the JWT](#using-the-jwt) section.

 ---